 One very potent way to make software globalization fundamental to a company’s mindset is to make internationalization a fully integrated and automated part of software development practices.
-There are all kinds of tools, checkers and environments to help developers create interfaces, access and transform all kinds of information buried in databases, support coding constructs, manage memory and perform application modeling.
+There are all kinds of tools, checkers and environments to help developers create interfaces, access and transform all kinds of information buried in databases, support coding constructs, manage memory and perform application modelling.
 With that in mind, we’ve been hard at work with a major new Globalyzer release, clearly aimed at supporting entire development departments and enterprises, automatically using batch processes on servers to monitor internationalization progress as well as on the desktop where issues can be individually examined and fixed.
 While that has always been our aim, we’re now getting there in more robust ways that track internationalization status over time over multiple programming languages and even over multiple products.

 For those non-developers reading this, let me explain what I mean about automation in this context.
 When engineers create code, they generally all submit their work to a code repository.
-This repository provides version control so that when multiple engineers are all working together, they can check code in and out and merge together all their changes.
+This repository provides version control so that when multiple engineers are all working together, they can check code in and out and merge all their changes.
 Then the code has to be put together and built.
-This build process usually occurs on some interval, such as nightly or even on a continual basis.
-During this automated process, you can also automatically check for many other issues like performance, load balancing, and I’m proposing that this is a great time to check on internationalization/localization readiness by running tools on the code automatically as a batch process, which then tracks issues via reports.
+This build process usually occurs on some intervals, such as nightly or even continually.
+During this automated process, you can also automatically check for many other issues like performance, and load balancing, and I’m proposing that this is a great time to check on internationalization/localization readiness by running tools on the code automatically as a batch process, which then tracks issues via reports.
 Now counting issues is one thing, but you can go even further by showing exactly where a problem exists in the code, along with the context of the errant issue.
 That information can then be brought forward for quick review and fixing.

 Two companies which come to mind, doing this very thing are Intel and Yahoo.
-Michael Kuperstein of Intel, presenting at the WorldWare Conference in March, reported how his team developed their own internationalization toolkit a few years ago and have integrated it into many of their automated build processes.
+Michael Kuperstein of Intel, presenting at the WorldWare Conference in March, reported how his team developed their internationalization toolkit a few years ago and integrated it into many of their automated build processes.
 That automation has made internationalization an important and measured component of their ongoing development efforts.
-By Mike’s own admission, he would have used Globlayzer had he known about it years ago.
+By Mike’s admission, he would have used Globlayzer had he known about it years ago.

-Mike McKenna of Yahoo also reported at WorldWare that his globalization team is using automation, in this case Globalyzer, to measure internationalization benchmarks on development teams.
+Mike McKenna of Yahoo also reported at WorldWare that his globalization team is using automation, in this case, Globalyzer, to measure internationalization benchmarks on development teams.

 On the localization product side, there are multiple tools for different aspects of managing words.
 But when it comes to products which support an enterprise in their software internationalization efforts, there is a pretty empty playing field.
 Aside from some very simple string externalization utilities in a few development environments and frameworks, our Globalyzer is simply the only commercial software I know of that can automatically monitor development over time over a wide range of programming languages, while also stepping entire teams through internationalization fixes in large amounts of code.

-I’ve said a few times in my columns that I’ve found that it’s quite powerful to embrace the management principal that whatever gets measured gets done and improved over time.
-So it follows that one of the most important aspects of any software development undertaking is that you measure desired outcome over regular intervals.
+I’ve said a few times in my columns that I’ve found that it’s quite powerful to embrace the management principle that whatever gets measured gets done and improved over time.
+So it follows that one of the most important aspects of any software development undertaking is that you measure the desired outcome over regular intervals.
 If you just hope that it will all come together in the end, you always end up late and over budget.
 That is ultimately behind the agile and extreme programming development movements, in that you make more frequent intervals of measurement and goals.
 But it’s not so easy to track something like internationalization, either as a project where you are refactoring software for new globalization requirements or even for ongoing development.
 Consider that developers are typically over tasked, and often distributed across time zones and continents.
 Then factor in that internationalization can be quite subjective to a particular development task.
 Plus internationalization is a fuzzy thing, in that it is tailored to requirements, technologies and special cases.
-So what development teams grapple with how to handle it, and make their way through the task by brute force – or simply postpone or avoid internationalization whenever possible.
-Issues get missed, and if you’re lucky, you have an iterative process during localization to fix internationalization bugs, which is a very expensive and time consuming path.
+So development teams grapple with how to handle it, and make their way through the task by brute force – or simply postpone or avoid internationalization whenever possible.
+Issues get missed, and if you’re lucky, you have an iterative process during localization to fix internationalization bugs, which is a very expensive and time-consuming path.
 Or worse, development ignores the issues and calls it a localization problem.

 I spoke with a company in just that situation last week.
 They were upset with their localization provider for poor quality, but when we examined some of the issues, there were also extensive internationalization mistakes that were sure to break localization context and execution.
 These included missed strings and extensive string concatenations.
 Had they been monitoring these efforts all along, and been clearer on internationalization requirements, they would have had better results and a clean release.
 The biggest costs to them were poor market entry, customer dissatisfaction and complaints from their distributors and sales teams which had to overcome a poorly localized release.
 Now I also feel that as vendors we have some responsibility in taking care of clients and not selling them a solution that risks poor quality and a weak market entry, so some blame also goes to the localization provider.
-But I hardly know what really happened, I was just there to offer help in picking up the pieces.
-Clearly that’s an expensive route in many ways.
+But I hardly know what happened, I was just there to offer help in picking up the pieces.
+That’s an expensive route in many ways.

 Remember, internationalization is often run by a different crew than localization.
-Software developers are upstream from localization, and they are sometimes all too disconnected from a final localized product releases.
+Software developers are upstream from localization, and they are sometimes all too disconnected from a final localized product release.
 Localization is often someone else’s problem and engineers are focused on getting a release out with all its new features.
 They don’t know what they don’t know, which is only human.
 That leaves localization teams waving their arms around trying to get the developers to build software right the first time.
-And those teams likely have no way to measure if the product they are tasked with for localization actually passes internationalization muster, until they go through localization testing.
-Again that’s very late and expensive in a software development process, and more often than not, localization testing tends to be underfunded and vendor dependent.
+And those teams likely have no way to measure if the product they are tasked with for localization passes internationalization muster until they go through localization testing.
+Again that’s very late and expensive in a software development process, and more often than not, localization testing tends to be underfunded and vendor-dependent.
 You’re going to have trouble finding everything.
 So for localization teams, what I’m suggesting is to consider a kind of automated litmus test.
 When code comes to the localization group, scan the code for internationalization issues, and consider what’s found.
 The technology is now there to do this in detail and examine each potential issue, quickly and easily.
-So at the worst case, you can at least have engineering fixing internationalization bugs during the localization process rather than when it’s far more expensive.
+So in the worst case, you can at least have engineering fixing internationalization bugs during the localization process rather than when it’s far more expensive.

 P.S.
 I’m thinking of writing a column on funny ways people fell into the localization business.
 If you have a good story you’d like to share, please contact me!